hawtio/hawtio-operator/README.md

   # externally.
 If not specified, it is automatically generated and
   # is of the form:
   #   <name>[-<namespace>].<suffix>
-  # where <suffix> is the default routing subdomain as configured for
+  # where <suffix> is the default routing sub-domain as configured for
   # the cluster.
   # Note that the operator will recreate the route if the field is emptied,
   # so that the host is re-generated.